ajpaolello/pythoncalculator/README.md

 # pythoncalculator
 Just a python calculator for fun and learning

-What does a calculator do?

-- Add
-- Subtract
-- Multiply
-- Divide
-- Exponents

 TODO:
 - Make an add function (two parameters for now) - DONE
 - Make a subtract function - DONE